yii-tools/forms/docs/button-group.md

-## Button group
+# Button group

-Button group is a component which can be used to create a set of buttons that are related to each other.
+It's a component which can be used to create a set of buttons that are related to each other.
 This is a wrapper for the [Button](button.md) widget.

-### Example
+## Example

 ```php
 <?php